LASER: A Neuro-Symbolic Framework for Learning Spatial-Temporal Scene Graphs with Weak Supervision: Related Work

 \section{Related Work}

+\textbf{Structured Representation of Image/Video Semantics.} Significant advances have been made in representing structured information within vision data.
+A widely adopted representation for capturing spatial semantics in images is \textit{Scene Graph} \citep{kuznetsova2018imagev4, lu2016visual}, with various generation techniques emerging over the years \citep{zhu2022scene, Liu2021convsgg, huang2020referexpr, huang2021scallop, yang2018graph, vieira2024li}.
+More recently, research has increasingly focused on extending these representations to integrate both spatial and temporal semantics in videos \citep{yang2023panoptic, li2022essgg}.
+However, learning spatio-temporal structures remains a challenging open problem, which \ours{} addresses by introducing a neuro-symbolic approach.

+\textbf{Video Scene Graph Learning.} Learning video scene graphs has attracted significant attention from the vision community.
+Various tasks, including entity tracking, object identification, dynamic relation analysis, and pathfinding, are being explored \citep{sun2023trace, xu2022meta, shang2017video}.
+New techniques involving spatio-temporal aware networks have been developed \citep{nag2023unbiased, Cong2021sttran, ji2021detecting, sun2019videobert}.
+A few recent works have developed point-solutions for extracting fine-grained video semantics \citep{lee2023neuro, apriceno2022neuro, chang2019d3tw}.
+Such approaches includes both dynamic time warping \citep{dvornik2021drop, chang2019d3tw, richard2018neuralnetwork, ding2018weakly}, soft nearest neighbor \citep{han2022temporal, dwibedi2019temp}, and semantic loss \citep{xu2022dont}.
+To our knowledge, \ours{} \emph{is the first framework to train STSG generation models using video captions as weak-supervisory labels}.

-\textbf{Joint Visual-Textual Learning} is crucial in video understanding and has a wide range of downstream applications.
-Current works have succeeded in learning visual representations using large-scale paired visual-textual data through contrastive learning in both image-text \cite{radford2021clip, jia2021scaling} and video-text representation \cite{li2021align, miech2019end, xu2021videoclip} learning.
-A downstream application of the joint visual-textual learning task is visual-text retrieval, which aims to learn a multi-modal encoder to project both modalities onto a joint embedding space and compute a similarity score between the visual and textual data \cite{bain2021frozen, radford2021clip, han2022temporal, li2019unicoder, lu2019multi}.
+\textbf{Vision Language Pretraining.} Vision language pretraining is crucial in video understanding and has a wide range of downstream applications.
+Current works have succeeded in learning visual representations using large-scale paired visual-textual data through contrastive learning in both image-text \citep{zhai2023sigmoid, radford2021clip, jia2021scaling} and video-text \citep{li2021align, xu2021videoclip, miech2019end} representation learning.
+Recent works also explore the viability of utilizing pretrained foundation models for generating image and video scene graphs \citep{shindo2024deisam, liang2024ckt, zhang2023learning, Yao2021ICCV}.

-\textbf{Weakly-Supervised Visual-Textual Alignment} aims to synchronize an ordered textual input with a video based on its time span given just video-level labels.
-The main challenge in this task lies in how to train without having access to the specific time boundaries corresponding to the text.
-To mitigate this issue, an iterative process is usually adopted to first estimate and then refine the low-level time boundaries from the video-level labels.
-Such approaches includes both dynamic time warping \cite{chang2019d3tw, dvornik2021drop, richard2018neuralnetwork, ding2018weakly} and soft nearest neighbor\cite{dwibedi2019temp, han2022temporal}.
-There are also works incorporating temporal logic into the learning process as a semantic loss \cite{xu2022dont}.